sdorra/airline/README.md

 It supports both simple single commands through to complex git style interfaces with groups.

-This is a substantially rewritten fork of the original [airline library](https://github.com/airlift/airline) created based on improvements predominantly developed by myself plus some taken from the [Clark & Parsia](https://github.com/clarkparsia/airline) fork.
+This is a substantially rewritten fork of the original [airline library](https://github.com/airlift/airline) created based on improvements predominantly developed by myself plus some minor improvements taken from the [Clark & Parsia](https://github.com/clarkparsia/airline) fork.

 ## Breaking Changes versus 1.x